excos-platform/config-client/docs/GrowthBookGuide.md

 }
 ```

-For this example we will inject `IContextualOptions<CatalogDisplayOptions>` directly into the `IndexModel` class.
+For this example we will inject `IContextualOptions<CatalogDisplayOptions, StoreOptionsContext>` directly into the `IndexModel` class.
 We will create an extension method over the `HttpContext` to get (or create) a session identifier.

 ```csharp
 public static class ContextualExtensions